 The western branch of the Baltic Population, which extends to north-eastern Poland, is the source population of wolves in Germany and western Poland.
 Like in Germany, the wolf has been eradicated from central and western Poland.
 Only in the last 50 years, single individuals migrated to western Poland, some even as far as Germany.
 In the second half of the previous century, more than 40 wolves migrated from Poland to Germany.
 More than 30 of these were shot, more than ten were killed in car or train accidents.

 Although the wolf has been protected by law in reunited Germany in 1990, several wolves have been shot in the 1990ies.
-Only in 1998, a wolf pair was successful to establish a territory on a military training area in north-eastern Saxony.
+Only in 1998, first hints were found that a pair of wolves pair might have established a territory on a military training area in north-eastern Saxony.
 Reproduction was confirmed two years later.

 It took another five years until a second pack could establish.
 The reason for this slow development was that there were few wolves in western Poland as well, and the offspring from the first German pack did not find mating partners.
 This situation changed with the establishment of the second pack.
 From then on, offspring of the two packs could find mating partners and found new packs.

 Germany and western/central Poland belong to the Central European Lowland Population (former German-Western-Polish Population).
 The distribution area of this population reaches from the Vistula in central Poland to Lower Saxony, the most western area with territorial wolves in Germany.